 When you start using Tim, our onboarding will walk you through that major components in the dashboard.
 We will teach you how to interpret the cost metrics and graph data, as well as how to view, manage and configure your AWS resources from the Resources page.

-Start off at https://tim.taloflow.ai/login, and make an account.
+Start off at https://tim.taloflow.ai/login, and create an account.
 If you're being forced to go through onboarding, feel free to skip it and refer to this document instead.

 Once in the dashboard, go to the Overview page (you can select it from the sidebar).

 In the Overview page, the first thing you will see is the "Live cost graph".
-This is graphing Tim's real-time cost metric in 1, 4, 12, and 24-hour time windows.
-This is powerful because it lets you know exactly what your infrastructure is costing you (instantaneous cost) without having to wait for AWS' intermittent billing.
+This is graphing Tim's real-time cost metric that is filterable by different tags, resource types, and individual resources, and you can toggle different windows of time.
+This is powerful because it lets you know exactly what your infrastructure is costing you (instantaneous cost) without having to wait for AWS' intermittent billing to update.

 Tim's "Live cost graph"